 Summary lists of the volume contents

-This first version of the IMEP website contains a full list of volumes and summary lists of the prose contents of the first twenty.
+The IMEP website contains a full list of volumes and summary lists of their prose contents.
 There is also an explanatory list of abbreviated names of all the manuscript collections.

-More importantly, and courtesy of Boydell & Brewer Ltd, the website gives access to searchable indexes to the first twenty volumes, providing a valuable research tool for Middle English scholars.
-Four merged indexes to volumes 1-20 are now freely available for searching, as follows:
+More importantly, and courtesy of Boydell & Brewer Ltd, the website gives access to searchable indexes to the volumes, providing a valuable research tool for Middle English scholars.
+The merged indexes to volumes 1-23 are now freely available for searching, as follows:

 Searching any of these indexes will produce a list of results sorted alphabetically.
 The second and third columns (the manuscript reference and the volume number) can also be sorted by clicking on their headings.
 Please be aware, however, that the indexes to the individual volumes have not been compiled to a standard pattern, with resulting inconsistencies.
 In particular the Incipits index contains some rubrics.
 For a detailed explanation, see the Introduction to the printed Index of Middle English Prose: Index to Volumes I-XX, compiled by Kari Anne Rand (Cambridge: Brewer, 2014).Advanced search with Regular Expressions

-IMEP search uses what are known as regular expressions, which are especially valuable when searching for variant spellings.
+IMEP search uses what are known as Regular Expressions, which are especially valuable when searching for variant spellings.
 Click here for a more detailed guide, including further examples, but the following techniques are particularly useful.
-Note that if you search without using expressions, the string of characters in question will be found wherever it appears, including as part of a word.
+Note that if you search without using Regular Expressions, the string of characters in question will be found wherever it appears, including as part of a word.

 Browsing the indexes

 Work is currently in progress on a number of new volumes.
-The first to appear are expected to be those for the Bodley Collection, Bodleian Library, Oxford; New York City libraries; and Trinity College, Dublin.
-Other volumes in progress will cover manuscripts at Harvard and Yale; in Magdalene College, Cambridge; London libraries (excluding the British Library, Lambeth Palace Library and the Wellcome Library); Glasgow University Library; Stowe and Arundel Collections, British Library; the Wellcome Library, London; South-West England; Longleat House, Warminster; St John’s College, Cambridge; French and Belgian libraries; Cotton Collection, British Library.
+The first to appear are expected to be those for the New York City libraries and Trinity College, Dublin.
+Other volumes in progress will cover manuscripts at Harvard and Yale; in Magdalene College, Cambridge; London libraries (excluding the British Library, Lambeth Palace Library and the Wellcome Library); the Bodley Collection, Bodleian Library, Oxford; Glasgow University Library; Stowe and Arundel Collections, British Library; the Wellcome Library, London; South-West England; St John’s College, Cambridge; Cotton Collection, British Library; German libraries; Edinburgh libraries.
 If you are interested in compiling or helping to compile a volume, please contact the editors.